Jay Pasricha: Career

 Amongst his notable contributions to gastroenterology are the introduction of botulinum toxin as a therapeutic agent for gastrointestinal disorders, including achalasia and sphincter of Oddi dysfunction.
 He also introduced cryotherapy as a treatment modality for gastrointestinal disease.
 Pasricha also developed the animal model for per-oral endoscopic myotomy (POEM), a third-space endoscopic treatment for achalasia. in the mid-2000s while at University of Texas Medical Branch, This was taken to fruition by Professor Haruhiro Inoue, a thoracic surgeon at Showa University Koto Toyosu Hospital in Tokyo, who further developed POEM in humans.

 On the bench research side, he pioneered the use of neural stem cell transplantation for disorders of gastrointestinal motility.
 Notably, he demonstrated that the enteric nervous system is in a state of continual turnover, identifying the stem cell responsible for that in mice studies.
 Pasricha also introduced the term “JAG-A” to encapsulate an emerging pattern of diseases demonstrating joint hypermobility, autonomic dysfunction gastrointestinal dysfunction and autoimmunity.

 Pasricha is the chair of the National Institutes of Health–funded multi-center Gastroparesis Clinical Research Consortium.
 He served on the National Commission on Digestive Diseases, appointed by the United States Congress to provide a roadmap for progress in gastrointestinal disorders.
 He is also the founding chair of the Center for Gastrointestinal Innovation and Technology, and has served on the Food and Drug Administration (FDA) GI Drug Advisory Committee.

 Pasricha has help found a number of companies in the medical and gastroenterology spaces, including Apollo Endosurgery, an endoscopic devices company co-developed with Peter B. Cotton, that forms part of Boston Scientific.

 Publications and patents

 Pasricha has authored more than 300 manuscripts and book chapters, and holds more than 50 patents for novel gastrointestinal diagnosis and treatment methods.
 His contributions include chapters in the Cecil Textbook of Medicine, Yamada Textbook of Gastroenterology, and Goodman & Gilman's The Pharmacological Basis of Therapeutics.

 In terms of editorial roles, Pasricha has served as a senior editorial advisor for Digestive Diseases and Sciences, and as an associate editor for Gastroenterology, Journal of Pediatric Gastroenterology and Nutrition, and Gastrointestinal Endoscopy.

 Awards and recognition

 Pasricha has received the American Gastroenterological Association Master's Award for Outstanding Sustained Achievement in Gastroenterology and the Nobility in Science Award from the National Pancreas Foundation.

 Personal life

-Pasricha has been married to his wife, Reena, for nearly 30 years.
-They have three children.
+Pasricha has been married for nearly 30 years, and he has three children with his wife.